Zimbabwe Horse Safari

 Our tack is of excellent quality, and although we ride mostly with English GP saddles, we do have Australian stock saddles to fit different horses and cater for guests’ preferences.

-We require all riders to wear a helmet.
+We strongly recommend that riders wear a helmet.
 Should your helmet be with delayed luggage, we do have a few helmets for use.
-We suggest riders wear jodhpurs / riding trousers and boots/chaps for comfort.

 Enock Horse Groom